-- 16 core courses - Ten (10) core courses completed before the start of seventh semester.
-Seven (7) of the 10 must be in English, math or natural/physical science. - "Locked in" for core-course GPA calculation. - Corresponding test score (ACT sum score or SAT combined score) and core-course GPA (minimum 2.300) on Sliding Scale B (see Page No. 2). - Graduate from high school.
+- Complete 16 core courses. - Ten of the 16 core courses must be completed before the seventh semester (senior year) of high school. - Seven of the 10 core courses must be in English, math or natural/physical science. - Earn a core-course GPA of at least 2.300. - Earn the ACT/SAT score matching your core-course GPA on the Division I sliding scale (see back page). - Graduate high school.